noz-ara/noz-ara/README.md

 # 🌌 Sky: Children of the Light ✨🕊️
 **Welcome to my magical repo!** 🌸💫
-I'm Noz. heheheheheheheheh this magiccc
+I'm Noz. heheheheheheheheh this is magiccc
 Let your creativity soar and your light shine across the sky! 🌙🌈

 ---